-Catheterisation (male): having a catheter fitted
+Catheterisation (female): having a catheter fitted#

 - bladder instillation.
 Medications are pumped gently into the bladder through the catheter to help treat the symptoms of cystitis, such as pain and burning - a bladder obstruction.
 Several medical conditions can cause a bladder obstruction.
-This tends to be more common in men.
+But this tends to be more common in men.